Is The $16,000 Executive Condo Income Ceiling Still Relevant In 2025?

 Now using the floor rate of four per cent per annum, for a 25-year loan, limits your maximum loan amount to $910,000.

-The minimum loan for a private property is 75 per cent of the price or valuation (whichever is lower.
+The maximum loan for a private property is 75 per cent of the price or valuation (whichever is lower.
 For new launches, the price and valuation are the same).
 For an EC priced at $1.3 million, this comes to a maximum loan of $975,000.
 Do you see the issue that’s arising here?

 As mentioned above, you need the loan quantum to stay at or under $910,000, to keep within the MSR (while staying at or under the ceiling of $16,000 per month).
 So for the $1.3 million EC unit, you pretty much have to take a loan that’s under the 75 per cent maximum.